hjwp/www.obeythetestinggoat.com/content/testing-docker-with-pytest.md

 There's no way we could have written that test until we actually had a working solution.
-And, on top of that, the test would have been totally useless when it came to evolving our requirements and our implementation
+And, on top of that, the test would have been totally useless when it came to evolving our requirements and our solution

 To give you an idea, here's what our current implementation looks like: